 DNA is perhaps the most famous biological molecule; it is present in all forms of life on earth.
 When a mutation occurs in the genetic code, diseases can occur.
 This article covers the essentials of DNA and how it impacts health.

-Virtually every cell in your body contains DNA or the genetic code that makes you you.
+Virtually every cell in the body contains deoxyribonucleic acid (DNA).
+It is the genetic code that makes each person unique.
 DNA carries the instructions for the development, growth, reproduction, and functioning of all life.

-Differences in the genetic code are the reason why one person has blue eyes rather than brown, why birds only have two wings, and why giraffes have long necks.
+Differences in the genetic code are why one person has blue eyes rather than brown, why birds only have two wings, or why giraffes have long necks.
 Differences or mutations in the genetic code can also lead to being susceptible to certain diseases.

-In this article, we break down the basics of DNA, what it is made of, and how it works.
+This article will break down the basics of DNA, what it is made of, how it works, and how it impacts health.

-DNA instructions are passed from parent to child, with roughly half of a child’s DNA originating from the father and half from the mother.
+DNA instructions pass from parent to child, with roughly half of a child’s DNA originating from the father and half from the mother.

 Each of the two strands is a long sequence of nucleotides.
 These are the individual units of DNA and they are made of:

 - a phosphate molecule